 Others mix a variety of essential oils they’ve purchased and pour them into pre-made bottles and apply labels printed by machines.

 One business is not better than or more valid than the other because of how much of the end product they actually made with their two hands.
+People’s creativity comes through in a variety of ways from designing or creating, to branding or the way one connects with people and sells.
 Please look for the positives and lessons in this article; and not reasons to discredit the work others are putting out to the world.

 Here’s what I think they’re doing really well, based on each step of business; create market, sell: